The Best Backpack Leaf Blowers For A Spotless Yard In 2022

 It is very loud

-Environmentally friendly and lightweight are the central features of the Greenworks BPB80L00 backpack leaf blower.
-If you find exhaust fumes and loud noises irritating, this battery-operated blower should be your top pick.
-Typically, most battery-operated blowers don’t operate as good as gas-powered blowers, the brushless motor of this unit delivers gas performance.
-With this tool, you can get an air speed of 580 cfm at 145 mph, powerful enough to clean up the leaves in the yard.
+Environmentally friendly and lightweight are the central characteristics of the Greenworks BPB80L00 Backpack Leaf Blower.
+If you find exhaust fumes and loud noises irritating, battery-powered tools like this should be your main focus.
+Typically, most battery-powered models don’t operate as well as gas-powered blowers, but the brushless motor of this unit delivers gas-like performance.
+With this lightweight tool, you can get an air speed of 580 cfm at 145 mph, which is powerful enough to clean up the leaves in any yard.